Institute for Clinical and Experimental Medicine

-Institute for Clinical and Experimental Medicine (Institut klinické a experimentální medicíny – IKEM) is the largest Czech medical research and clinical hospital located in Prague–Krč.
-It is directly managed the Ministry of Health and it was established in 1971 as a part of nearby Thomayer University Hospital.
-It focuses on the treatment of cardiovascular diseases, organ transplantation, diabetology or metabolic disorders.
+The Institute for Clinical and Experimental Medicine (Institut klinické a experimentální medicíny – IKEM) is the largest medical research and clinical hospital in Czechia, located in Prague–Krč.
+Established in 1971 as a part of the nearby Thomayer University Hospital, it is directly managed by the Ministry of Health.
+The institute focuses on the treatment of cardiovascular diseases, organ transplantation, diabetology, and metabolic disorders.

-IKEM is made up of 3 specialized centers, 8 departments, 15 specialized departments, work bases and laboratories.
-It has around 1450 members of staff.
-There are a total of 312 beds available, of which 83 beds are in intensive care units as of 2020.
-As of 2019, it was the largest transplant center in Europe, transplanting 540 organs to 486 patients in 2019.
-Roughly 70% of all transplants in the country happen in IKEM.
+As of 2020, IKEM was made up of three specialized centers, eight departments, 15 specialized departments, and laboratories.
+It had around 1,450 staff members and a total of 312 beds, of which 83 were in intensive care units.
+Roughly 70% of all transplants in Czechia took place at IKEM, and as of 2019, it was the largest transplant center in Europe, transplanting 540 organs to 486 patients.